amthorn/qutex/docs/known_issues.md

 ## Cards

-Webex Cards are still being developed by the webex team.
+Cisco Webex Cards are still being developed by the Cisco Webex team.
 As such, they are considered experimental in Qutex.
-There are many known bugs in Webex Cards, especially as noted on MacOS and Windows clients.
-These issues will hopefully be resolved soon by the Webex team.
+There are many known bugs in Cisco Webex Cards, especially as noted on MacOS and Windows clients.
+These issues will hopefully be resolved soon by the Cisco Webex team.